woojiahao/tp/docs/UserGuide.md

 There are some important `INDEX` constraints for which you can refer to the [command breakdown's argument types section](#argument-types).
-You can also refer to the UI Layout's `Transaction Card` section to learn about the transaction index values that can change based on the `Transactions List` configuration.
+You can also refer to the UI Layout's `Transaction Card` section to learn about the transaction index values that can change based on the current `Transactions List` configuration.
 </div>